Much Ado About Nothing

 Concept Image

-“A summer party like no other”
+“A library party like no other”

 The war is over and new possibilities of life await.
 Lovers Hero and Claudio and proud singletons Beatrice and Benedick have their limits of love tested in a wild mix of games, pranks, and mischief.
-Join Foolish Production Co as they take over meeting rooms of LA County Libraries all over the county, filling them with a joyful vivacity in this summer celebration of love perfect for Shakespeare fans and newbies alike.
+Join Foolish Production Co as they take over meeting and common rooms of LA County Libraries all over the county, filling them with a joyful vivacity in this summer celebration of love perfect for Shakespeare fans and newbies alike.

 Written By William Shakespeare